jbliley/ebook_fix/docs/xhtml_recoder_plan.md

 session.
 Each sub-step should be completable in a single session on its own.
 Status of each tracked here as they're done.

-- **0a -- Document current detection signals.** [ ] Not started.
-  Read chapters.py in full; write up in plain language exactly what signals it uses today (marker text, sequence validation, etc.) and how confidence is scored.
+- **0a -- Document current detection signals.** [x] Done.
+See `chapter_detection_signals.md`: what counts as a candidate, how scoring works, how the winning sequence gets picked, and a callout of what's notably absent from today's confidence bar (no TOC/anchor corroboration, no near-miss visibility, no minimum-content gate).
 - **0b -- Define the higher safety bar.** [ ] Not started.
   Define what "safe to physically split on" should require, versus today's "safe to add a CSS class" bar used by chapters.py/